fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 4 - Test the manager console

-The manager console is where the manager creates a session, and starts the game so other participants can join it.
+The manager console is where the manager creates a game session, and starts the game so the other participants can join it.

 We've been said that these applications is needing a face lifting.
 However, let's leave the cosmetics for another opportunity.